New South Wales Police Force: Controversies

 In June 2021 Friendlyjordies producer Kristo Langker was arrested by officers from the Fixated Persons Unit and charged with two counts of stalking and intimidating John Barilaro after Langker had approached Barilaro at different events.
 Langker's lawyer Mark Davis contested the police's accounts, and he denounced the timing of the arrest being soon after the defamation lawsuit commenced.
 He also criticised use of the Fixated Persons Unit, a counter-terrorism unit set up in the wake of the Lindt Cafe siege.
 In August 2021 it was revealed that Barilaro had been in contact with the Fixated Persons Unit regarding Shanks for at least six months prior to Langker's arrest.
 This contradicted what Barilaro had earlier told Sky News Australia host Tom Connell, saying that he had not requested the Fixated Persons Unit become involved in the matter.

-In 2014, two former NSW Police detectives Roger Rogerson (dismissed from NSW Police in 1986 following corruption, extortion and murder allegations) and Glen Mcnamara (disengaged from NSW Police in 2012) were arrested for murder, drug dealing and other offences.
-The two ex detectives murdered a foreign national over a drug dispute and then dumped his body in a lake.

-In November 2022, NSW police were speaking with well known activist Danny LIM.
-During the incident the attending Police attempted to arrest LIM and through use of excessive force caused serious injuries requiring hospitalisation.
+In November 2022, NSW police were speaking with well known activist Danny Lim.
+During the incident the attending Police attempted to arrest Lim and through use of excessive force caused serious injuries requiring hospitalisation.
 As of December 2022 this matter is still being investigated with regards to the lawfulness of the arrest and the subsequent injuries with the officers involved suspended pending the outcome of the investigation.